Obligation to provide a credit guide

 - include details regarding complaint handling, including AFCA’s contact details;

-- disclose the credit provider’s obligations to provide upon request a written copy of an assessment of the suitability of any proposed credit An agreement that the law will enforce.; and
+- disclose the credit provider’s obligations to provide upon request a written copy of an assessment of the suitability of any proposed credit contract; and

 - advise that the credit provider is prohibited from entering, or increasing the credit limit under, a credit contract that is unsuitable for the consumer.